Ike Turner: 1960–1976: The Ike and Tina Turner Revue

-In 1957, Ann Bullock accompanied her sister Alline Bullock to watch Turner and the Kings of Rhythm at the Manhattan Club in East St. Louis.
-Her sister was a barmaid at the club and was dating Turner's drummer Eugene Washington.
-Through her sister and Washington, Bullock asked Turner to sing with his band.
+In 1956, Ann Bullock accompanied her sister Alline Bullock to watch Turner and the Kings of Rhythm at the Club Manhattan in East St. Louis.
+Alline was a barmaid at the club and was dating Turner's drummer Eugene Washington.
+Through her sister and Washington, Ann Bullock asked Turner to sing with his band.
 Turner said he'd call her onstage, but he never did.
-One night during an intermission, Bullock got hold of the microphone from Washington and sang "You Know I Love You" by B.B.
+One night during an intermission, she got hold of the microphone from Washington and sang "You Know I Love You" by B.B.
 King.
 Impressed by her voice, Turner invited her to sing with the band.
 She made her recording debut on Turner's song "Boxtop", released on Tune Town Records in 1958.

 In March 1960, Turner allowed her to record a demo of his self-penned song "A Fool in Love".
-He intended to use the demo as guide track for Art Lassiter who did not attend the scheduled recording session at Technisonic Studios.
+He intended to use the demo as guide track for Art Lassiter, who did not attend the scheduled recording session at Technisonic Studios.
 A local DJ suggested he send the record to Sue Records in New York, where label owner Juggy Murray insisted on releasing the track with Bullock's vocal.
 Murray offered a $20,000 advance for the song and suggested Turner "make her the star" of his show.
-Turner then renamed her "Tina" because it rhymed with Sheena, however, family and friends still called her Ann.
+Turner then renamed her "Tina" because it rhymed with Sheena; however, family and friends still called her Ann.
 He was inspired by Sheena, Queen of the Jungle and Nyoka the Jungle Girl to create her stage persona.
 He had the name "Tina Turner" trademarked, so that in case she left, another singer could perform under the same name.

 The single "A Fool In Love" was released in July 1960, and it became a national hit, selling a million copies.
 It peaked at No. 2 on the Billboard R&B chart and No. 27 on the Hot 100.
 Turner added a backing girl group he renamed the Ikettes, and along with the Kings of Rhythm they began performing as the Ike & Tina Turner Revue.
 The success of the single was followed by a string of hits including "I Idolize You", "Poor Fool", and "It's Gonna Work Out Fine" which gave them their second million-seller and their first Grammy nomination.